-(17) Ongoing monitoring draws on information from a variety of sources, including:
+(18) Ongoing monitoring draws on information from a variety of sources, including:

 - a.
-Systematic student feedback to include survey outcomes, focus groups, ad hoc feedback and so on - b.
+Systematic learner feedback to include survey outcomes, focus groups, ad hoc feedback and so on - b.
 Systematic feedback from Adjunct Faculty and Faculty - c.
-Marketing and student recruitment information - d.
+Marketing and learner recruitment information - d.
 Programme resources information including in relation to human, physical, virtual and educational resources - e.
-Third-party stakeholders input including by (prospective) students, alumni, placement providers, accrediting bodies, other providers and representative bodies and so on - f.
+Third-party stakeholders input including by (prospective) learners, alumni, placement providers, accrediting bodies, other providers and representative bodies and so on - f.
 Progression, retention and academic engagement information including from the virtual learning environment - g.
-Information about use of student support services - h.
-Reports required from External Examiners and reports required from External Chairs of Appeals Committees, or any other committee externally chaired
+Information about use of all student support services

+- h.
+Reports required from External Examiners and reports required from External Chairs of Appeals Committees, or any other committee externally chaired - i.
+Previously completed due diligence or risk assessments should be reviewed and updated as necessary